Same-sex marriage in Denmark: Public opinion

 A YouGov poll conducted between 27 December 2012 and 6 January 2013 found that 79% of Danes supported same-sex marriage and 16% were opposed.
 The remaining 6% had no opinion on the issue.
-The same poll also showed that 59% supported same-sex couples' right to adopt, 31% were opposed and 11% had no opinion.
+The same poll also showed that 59% supported same-sex couples' right to adopt, while 31% were opposed and 11% had no opinion.

 A May 2013 Gallup survey from the Faroe Islands found that 68% favoured civil marriage for same-sex couples, with 27% against and 5% undecided.
-All the regions showed majority support and no age groups had more opponents than supporters.
+All regions showed majority support and no age groups had more opponents than supporters.
 A 2014 poll from the Faroe Islands showed that 62% of respondents supported same-sex marriage.
 The regional divide was significant; support was greater on Streymoy (71% in Norðurstreymoy and 76% in Suðurstreymoy), which includes the capital Tórshavn, than in Norðoyar (42%) and Eysturoy (48%).
 An August 2014 Faroese poll asking 600 respondents for their views on civil marriage for same-sex couples showed that 61% supported the idea, while 32% were opposed and 7% had no opinion.

 The 2015 Eurobarometer found that 87% of Danes supported same-sex marriage, while 9% were opposed and 4% were undecided.

-A Pew Research Center poll, conducted between April and August 2017 and published in May 2018, showed that 86% of Danes supported same-sex marriage, 9% were opposed and 5% did not know or refused to answer.
+A Pew Research Center poll, conducted between April and August 2017 and published in May 2018, showed that 86% of Danes supported same-sex marriage, 9% were opposed and 5% did not know or had refused to answer.
 When divided by religion, 92% of religiously unaffiliated people, 87% of non-practicing Christians and 74% of church-attending Christians supported same-sex marriage.
 Among 18–34-year-olds, opposition to same-sex marriage was 6%.

 The 2019 Eurobarometer found that 89% of Danes thought same-sex marriage should be allowed throughout Europe, while 8% were opposed.
+The 2023 Eurobarometer showed that support had increased to 93%, while 5% were opposed.
+The survey also found that 93% of Danes thought that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 6% disagreed.